theupdateframework/python-tuf/docs/adr/0003-where-to-develop-TUF-1-0-0.md

 while keep maintaining the current implementation given limited maintenance resources.

+Once development of the new version is complete, we will transition from TUF 1.0.0 in a subdirectory to stand-alone TUF 1.0.0 by the following
+procedure:

+* flesh out tuf/api/*
+* implement tuf/client/new-updater.py
+* implement tuf/repository/*
+* \<iterate\>
+* git mv tuf/client/new-updater.py tuf/client/updater.py
+* git rm tuf/\*.py
+* tag 1.0.0

 ### Negative Consequences

 * In progress development in the default branch causes messiness